Adapting to a Changing Climate

 Shoreline Protection

-Valley Water began the Shoreline Project in 2005 to provide sea level rise protection in Santa Clara County in partnership with the United States Army Corps of Engineers (USACE) and the State Coastal Conservancy (Conservancy).
-In addition to work in north San Jose, Valley Water prepared a Preliminary Feasibility Study for the remaining shoreline areas, including those adjacent to Sunnyvale.
-Sunnyvale staff have remained engaged as a stakeholder in the project and will continue to participate to advocate for a project to protect Sunnyvale’s shoreline.
+Valley Water began the Shoreline Protection Project in 2005 to provide sea level rise protection in Santa Clara County.
+The project is with the United States Army Corps of Engineers (USACE) and the State Coastal Conservancy (Conservancy).

 Play 6.2: Protect Shoreline Area from Sea Level Rise and Coastal Flooding